ir-nlp-csui/aksara/README.md

 * Aksara 1.0 refers to the annotation guidelines for Indonesian dependency treebank proposed by Alfina et al. (2020)

 ## References
 * M. Yudistira Hanifmuti and Ika Alfina. **"Aksara: An Indonesian Morphological Analyzer that Conforms to Universal Dependencies"**.
-In the Proceeding of 2020 International Asian Language Processing (IALP)  (_accepted_).
+In the Proceeding of the 2020 International Conference of Asian Language Processing (IALP)  in Kuala Lumpur, Malaysia, 4-6 Desember 2020. (_accepted_)
 * Ika Alfina, Daniel Zeman, Arawinda Dinakaramani, Indra Budi, and Heru Suhartanto. "**Selecting the Universal Dependencies Morphological Features for Indonesian Dependency Treebank**".
 In the Proceeding of the 2020 International Conference of Asian Language Processing (IALP)  in Kuala Lumpur, Malaysia, 4-6 Desember 2020. (_accepted_)